 You can’t always choose which direction a project goes.
 But when you can, you should have serious discussions with your management, with your engineering team, and with your customer.
 My frank suggestion is to be clear about the risk involved for both, the customer and yourself, when project size escalates.
 My experience is that customers appreciate honesty.

 Another thing to consider is that large is not the same for everyone.
 Witron has been hugely successful with a copy-paste approach.
 When their customers let them do what they think is right, even a large project is fairly low risk for them.
-Yet, when the customer has other ideas and attempts to dictate Witron how to do the project, even they will run into chaos, as it occasionally happens to them.
+Yet, when the customer has other ideas and attempts to dictate Witron on how to do the project, even they will run into chaos, as it occasionally happens to them.
 So it is not „large“ alone which works as predictor of unprofitable chaos, but rather the combination of „large“ and „new concept“ which turns out to be hazardous.
 Outside of Witron’s copy-paste world, most large warehouse automation projects are highly customized, however.

 Also, better understanding of the risk of large projects should reflect on your project portfolio in the sales funnel.
-I may be totally acceptable to pursue on super-large project if your company is not dependent on its making profits.
+It may be totally acceptable to pursue one super-large project if your company is not dependent on its making profits.
 After all, these projects do challenge your organization and help you grow competencies and a reputation that you may otherwise never be able to obtain.
 But having too many large projects is likely to be unhealthy for your organization.
 As a rule of thumb (for the logistics automation industry), not more than one hot project in your sales funnel should exceed 50% of your target order income of a given year.

 I’d be very curious to hear about your experience with large projects.
-If you want to share your experience, send me an email (jakob.beer@beer-management.de) or reach out to me on LinkedIn.
+If you want to share your experience, send me an email or reach out to me on LinkedIn.

 Some Additional Remarks